revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/01-IntroductionToAngular.md

 ![image](https://user-images.githubusercontent.com/103101208/185569990-6c67e5b0-d9a6-4340-b2f0-dcd9a9f738c5.png)

 - The HTML template of the root component is displayed inside the `<app-root>` tags.
 - This is how every angular application works.
-Or This is how angular application get bootstrapped
+Or This is how angular applications get bootstrapped

   </blockquote>
 </details>

 ---

-4. How SPA is different from tradtional web application?
+4. How SPA is different from traditional webapplicationsn?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)